My tactics worked says Prandelli after Italy sink England

 "This is the way to play and in our substitutes we have players who can go the extra mile.

-“We lined up Andrea Pirlo, Daniele De Rossi and Marco Veratti to have numerical superiority in the centre of the pitch and it worked.
+“We lined up Andrea Pirlo, Daniele De Rossi and Marco Veratti to have numerical superiority in the center of the pitch and it worked.

 "We had to be very good at closing down England whose players have the ability to turn quickly and sprint."